cpachomski/GitDash/README.md

 # GitDash
 ###[Go to app](http://gitdash.surge.sh)

-####An dashboard to keep track of your repos and edit their contents.
+####A dashboard to keep track of your repos and edit their contents.
 Isomorphic rendering provided by HJS webpack to ensure fast pageload on mobile devices.

 * Ampersand
 * ES6